Morning Star (1862 ship)

-The Morning Star was a steamship owned by the Detroit and Cleveland Navigation Company.
+Morning Star was a steamship owned by the Detroit and Cleveland Navigation Company.
 In 1868, she sank on Lake Erie off Lorain, Ohio, after colliding with the schooner Cortland, which also sank.

 Background

 The Morning Star was built and launched in Trenton, Michigan, in 1862.
 She was 243 ft long, 34 ft wide, and weighed 1,075 tons.

 On September 24, 1866, two men attempted to set her ablaze as part of an insurance fraud scheme.
 However, a soldier discovered the fire before the flames could consume her.

 On June 19 or June 20, 1868, the Morning Star, captained by E.R.
 Viger, departed Cleveland, bound for Detroit.
 The ship was carrying an unknown number of passengers and a wide variety of cargo.

 The collision

 Shortly after midnight the next day, Captain G.W.
 Lawton of the Cortland noticed the Morning Star approaching them after he successfully repaired a lamp.
 Captain Lawton rang a bell to warn the Morning Star's crew, but it was too late to prevent a collision.

 On the Morning Star, Captain Viger attempted to launch the ship's lifeboats, but she sank before they could be lowered.
 Captain Viger and 14 other people survived the disaster by clinging to the remains of the ship's hurricane deck, which had been torn loose after the collision.
 Around 3 hours later, the survivors of both ships were rescued by the crew of the R. N. Rice, a sister ship of the Morning Star.